top of page

 The adjective 'voluble' has its etymology rooted in Latin, specifically from the word 'volubilis,' which is derived from 'volvere,' meaning 'to roll' or 'to turn.'
 The idea behind this etymology is the notion of words or speech rolling or flowing easily and rapidly, much like the smooth and fluent movement of a wheel rolling.
 Thus, 'voluble' describes someone who is exceptionally talkative, fluent, and has the ability to speak quickly and with ease.
 It captures the sense of words and conversation flowing effortlessly, making it a fitting term to describe individuals who are skilled and adept at maintaining a continuous and fluent dialogue.

-Quiz: Find the meaning of the adjective voluble:
+Find the correct meaning of the adjective voluble:

 Try Again!